Bringing together students, staff and alumni at King’s who engage with arts and culture

 King’s aims to nurture and enhance this cultural community, recognising that anyone can be a part of it, whether their engagement with culture is through the curriculum or co-curricular activities, in research partnerships, student-led initiatives, through volunteering, or simply for fun.

-King’s cultural strategy is overseen by the university’s Senior Advisory Fellow for Culture, Baroness Deborah Bull.
-Alison Duthie and Dan Walker are currently Acting Co-Directors for Culture and provide leadership for the Culture team and Science Gallery London.
+King’s cultural strategy is led by Beatrice Pembroke, Executive Director for Culture.
+Together with Directors Alison Duthie (Programmes) and Dan Walker (Operations & Planning) she provides leadership for the Culture team and Science Gallery London.

 The Culture team offer

 The Culture team is led by the needs of the cultural community and aims to support faculty and student priorities across research, education and service to deliver the ambitions set out in King’s Vision 2029.

 The Culture team includes sector specialists with expertise in collaborative education, research and innovation, public programming, partnerships, cultural engagement and cultural policy.
 A regular series of programmes, developed to support faculty and student needs, are available each year.

 Get in touch at email@example.com or contact a member of the team.

 The team works in three ways:

 The Culture team helps to join up, surface and support the cultural community and its activities, celebrating achievements and communicating success.